 - Based on two people travelling together in double or twin occupancy

-- Price is per person for the 11-day itinerary
+- Price is per person for the full 14-day itinerary

 - All transfers and entrance fees

 - A welcome pack on arrival including: a pre-loaded cell phone to contact your travel consultant at any time, a printed booklet packed with insider tips alongside your detailed journey and up-to-date recommendations on dining and shopping